-Resource Service.
-The resource service provides all plain resource objects that can be consumed by the front end.
+Resources Service.
+The resources service provides all plain resource objects that can be consumed by the front end and a JSON:API interface for CRUD operations on those objects.

 Sampler Service.
 The sampler service extracts a data sample for early profiling from a cataloged data source.